davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 scale of the errors within a single sample reflects the barometer's strong covariance with major-element thermometers, as well as its sensitivity to small variations in Ca concentrations.
-The bulk of the spread in the data reflects the poor calibration of the barometer itself.
-The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
+The bulk of the spread in the data reflects the poor calibration of the barometer itself: the low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution.
-This may explain why CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) with similar equilibration temperatures.
+The small Ca cation diffuses rapidly during transient heating [@Kohler1990], producing a shallowing bias on the depth distribution.
+This may explain why CK-4, which apparently experienced a unique transient heating event, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) despite similar equilibration temperatures.
+Likewise, higher REE temperatures for samples CK-4 and CK-6 in the high-temperature cohort may indicate a slightly deeper source for these samples.
-The temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6), which may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.

 Despite the imprecision of the method, Ca-in-olivine barometry suggests that the samples were sourced from relatively deep within the spinel stability field, at depths of ~40 km or greater.
-This preference is amplified by comparisons with depth estimates of the thermal state of the mantle lithosphere derived from regional heat flow datasets.

 ### Comparisons with steady-state heat flow